Essential Gear for Adventure Cycle Touring

 Who Is This Guide For?

-Everything is covered in enough depth that you’ll find out everything you need to know — but stops before things get boringly detailed and technical.
-Hard-earned experience and wisdom beats specification charts and lists of theoretical pros and cons.
+The technical stuff is covered in enough depth that you’ll know everything you need to know — but stops well short of full-on geekery.
+Experience and real-world proof beats specification charts and lists of theoretical pros and cons every time.

 Newcomer to adventure cycling?
 You’re in safe hands.